-I spend an awful lot of time sitting in front of a computer, working on a huge number of disparate projects.
-And when it comes time to gauge what I’ve been working on it would be nice if I could just fire up a simple tool to see where I’ve been spending my time.
+I spend an awful lot of time sitting in front of a computer, working on a many disparate projects.
+And when it comes time to gauge what I’ve been working on it would be great if I could just fire up a simple tool to see where I’ve been spending my time.

 The features I need in a time tracking tool are:

-rdial is born, and I should be able to realise those dreams!
+rdial is born, and I can realise those dreams!

-There are a few interface choices in rdial that may be need a little explanation.
-They may well be enough to deter you from using rdial at all, but that is fine as there are plenty more options out there!
+A few interface choices in rdial may be need a little explanation.
+Any one may well be enough to deter you from using rdial at all, but that is fine as other options are out there!

 Explicit new tasks¶

-It is an error to attempt to start a task that doesn’t already exist in the database
+It is an error to try to start a task that doesn’t already exist in the database

 If you wish to create a new task you must give the